 Building systems are designed to optimize energy and water use while at the same time reduce maintenance and operational costs and demonstrate stewardship of resources.
 The thoughtful arrangement of glass on each floor brings ample natural light deep into the open office environment to connect the three end-user departments with nature, promoting wellness and workplace satisfaction.

-The project will be constructed as Zero Net Energy and is targeting a LEED Platinum certification.
-It will also use 60 percent less water than a typical building.
+The project is constructed as Zero Net Energy and designed to LEED Platinum, Fitwel 3-star and has a US Resiliency Council Platinum rating.
+It operates in the top 1% in energy efficiency of all office buildings in the country and uses 60 percent less water than a typical building.
 During demolition of the existing building, the team diverted 30,000,000 pounds of concrete and steel for recycling.